Ruhmaa/Recpie-Finder/README.md

 Import index.css in your src/index.js or src/main.jsx.

 ### 3. Copy project files
-Replace the contents of the src folder with the files from this repository.
+Replace the contents  with the app.js , index,css, app.css files from this repository.

 Ensure all component and CSS files are copied correctly.